Lymphatics of the Retroperitoneal Space

-Efferent vessels of the lateral aortic node will coalesce and form the left and right lumbar lymph trunks.
+Efferent vessels of the lateral aortic and lateral caval nodes will coalesce and form the left and right lumbar lymph trunks, respectively.
 In addition to draining the tributaries of the lateral aortic nodes (named above) the lumbar trunks will also carry lymph from the perineal wall, pelvic wall and the region of the anterior abdominal walls caudal to the umbilicus as well as most of the deep tissue of the anterior abdominal wall cranial to the umbilicus.

 The right lumbar azygous vein and two cranial lumbar arteries are medially related to the cisterna chyli, while the medial border of the right diaphragmatic crus is anteriorly related to the structure.
-While most of the lymph that passes through the cisterna chyli is delivered by the lumbar and intestinal trunks, it also receives direct tributaries from the right group of pre-aortic nodes (namely the right lateral aortic, coeliac and superior mesenteric nodes).
+While most of the lymph that passes through the cisterna chyli is delivered by the lumbar and intestinal trunks, it may also receive direct tributaries from the paracaval nodes.

 The abdominal lymph trunks along with the cisterna chyli are large vessels that carry a large volume of lymph.
 This makes it particularly difficult for them to automatically seal following trauma.